Skip to content

 Panguitch, Utah sign in the National Historic District

-National Scenic Byway 12: Hop on this ‘All American Road’ in Panguitch and enjoy the stunning scenery from Bryce Canyon National Park all the way to just outside of Capital Reef National Park.
+Hop on this ‘All American Road’ in Panguitch and enjoy the stunning scenery from Bryce Canyon National Park to Capital Reef National Park.
 You’ll pass Grand Staircase-Escalante National Monument, Dixie National Forest, Calf Creek Recreation Area, and Boulder Mountain.
-On your trip, stop at the numerous overlooks, picnic sites, trailheads, and visitor centers along the Byway.

 Bryce Canyon National Park near Panguitch, Utah